 - Individuals under any form of judicial restraint (bond, probation, imprisonment or parole).

 - Those with significant criminal records.

-- Those who have been previously separated from the Military Services under conditions other than honorable or for the good of the Service.
+- Those who have been separated previously from the military under conditions other than honorable or for the good of the service.

 - Those who have exhibited antisocial behavior or other traits of character that would render them unfit to associate with military personnel.